hestiacp/hestiacp-docs/web/docs/contributing/development.md

 ## Update Hestia from GitHub

 ::: info
-Following method only supports building the `hestia` package if you need to build `hestia-nginx` or `hestia-php` use one of the previous commands
+The following method only supports building the `hestia` package.
+If you need to build `hestia-nginx` or `hestia-php`, use one of the previous commands.
 :::

 ```bash
 v-update-sys-hestia-git [USERNAME] [BRANCH]
 ```

-Sometimes dependencies will get added or removed as the packages are installed with `dpkg` it is not possible to "preload" the dependencies.

-In that case you will see an error like:
+Sometimes dependencies will get added or removed when the packages are installed with `dpkg`.
+It is not possible to preload the dependencies.
+If this happens, you will see an error like:

 ```bash
 dpkg: error processing package hestia (–install):